Change size. Change shape. Change material.

 Eastman Cyphrex™ microfibers technology enables access to the widest range of synthetic polymers for microfibers.
 Eastman has the capability to leverage a broad set of polymers, from the most commonly used PET and PP to materials considered specialties for nonwovens, such as nylon, PLA, copolyesters, and others.
 Eastman uses this capability to target the right functionality for the right application.

 Eastman has conducted research to measure how varying Cyphrex microfiber size, shape, and material enable the creation of unique wetlaid nonwoven products with an endless array of formulations and performance advantages, such as pore size, permeability, formation, and strength.
+See more about how our unique flat PET microfibers unlock greater processability and functionality for high-strength papers.

 The ability to control the permeability of nonwoven media is critical in many high value applications — such as filtration.
 PET microfibers of discrete diameters and 1.5 mm in length were blended with NBSK pulp at levels of 20 and 40 wt% based on total furnish solids (Figure 1).